 5 Ways To Eat Less Dairy Without Sacrificing Protein.

 I know I’m starting easy with this one.
 Smoothies and protein shakes really are a simple fix.
-Back when I first ditched milk I’d guzzle 1 litre of soy milk in my protein shakes each day.
+Back when I first ditched cows milk I’d guzzle 1 litre of soy milk in my whey based protein shakes each day.

-Now there are so many options.
-I generally actually just add water as the liquid in my green smoothies however unsweetened coconut water, almond milk, cashew milk and any number of other options and even combinations like coconut-almond milk are fab.
+Now there are so many vegan protein powder options.
+I like a combination of brown rice, quinoa, pea, hemp… the list goes on.
+I generally actually just add water as the liquid in my green smoothies however unsweetened coconut water, almond milk, cashew milk, SOY and any number of other options and even combinations like coconut-almond milk are fab.